dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 In this example, the `OnPanUpdated` method updates the viewable content of the wrapped view, based on the user's pan gesture.
 This is achieved by using the values of the `TotalX` and `TotalY` properties of the `PanUpdatedEventArgs` instance to calculate the direction and distance of the pan.
 The `DeviceDisplay.MainDisplayInfo.Width` and `DeviceDisplay.MainDisplayInfo.Height` properties provide the screen width and screen height values of the device.
 The wrapped user element is then panned by setting its `TranslationX` and `TranslationY` properties to the calculated values.
 When panning content in an element that does not occupy the full screen, the height and width of the viewport can be obtained from the element's `Height` and `Width` properties.

 The `PanContainer` class can be wrapped around a <xref:Microsoft.Maui.Controls.View> so that a recognized pan gesture will pan the wrapped view.
-The following XAML example shows the `PanContainer` wrapping an `Image`:
+The following XAML example shows the `PanContainer` wrapping an <xref:Microsoft.Maui.Controls.Image>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"